 - Keeping the discussions productive

-- Ensuring that the team follows the agenda
+- Ensuring that the team follows the actual meeting agenda

 Define Your Talking Points

 The project manager must portray their thoughts on the consequences.
 Then, you can utilize these documented ideas to start fabricating the post mortem agenda.